 Cast iron pans have a long history

 If you are shopping for a new-to-you cast iron pan, keep your eyes open at thrift stores, garage sales, and antique stores.
-You’ll want to go with a price list though, as used pans with no brand markings can sometimes cost more than a brand new pan.
+You’ll want to go with a price list though, as used pans with no brand markings can sometimes cost more than a brand new pan from Lodge.

 Properly seasoned cast iron pans offer a non-stick cooking surface that makes both cooking and clean up easier.
 A cast iron pan can go from stove top directly into the oven, making one-pot meals a reality, and lessening clean up time.
 Cast iron heats evenly and holds its heat even after the heating source is turned off, using less energy for cooking.

-- Put it in the oven and turn the oven on to 350°F and bake the oiled cast iron pan for 1 hour.
+- Put it on the bottom rack of your oven and turn the oven on to 350°F and bake the oiled cast iron pan for 1 hour.
 Turn off the oven heat and leave the pan in the oven until it has cooled down to room temperature.

-- Repeat this process anytime you notice that food is sticking on the pan or there is uneven color on the inside of the pan.
+- Repeat this process every 3 or 4 months or anytime you notice that food is sticking on the pan or there is uneven color on the inside of the pan.

 Some people recommend never washing cast iron with soap and water.
-However, washing with mild detergent and hot water is fine to remove cooked-on food, provided harsh abrasives are not used.
+However, washing with mild dish soap and hot water is fine to remove cooked-on food, provided harsh abrasives are not used.
 Harsh abrasives can remove the seasoning and may pit or damage the smooth surface of the cast iron.
-You’ll need to season the pan again to restore the seasoning, but you should refresh the oil seasoning anyway if food is sticking.
+You won’t need to season the pan again to restore the seasoning after washing, but you should refresh the oil seasoning anytime you find that the food is sticking.

-If you need a little more abrasion to remove cooked on food, use salt with coconut oil and rub it across the surface of the pan, rather than using metal scrubbing pads.
+If you need a little more abrasion to remove cooked on food, use kosher salt with a teaspoon of oil and rub it across the surface of the pan, rather than using metal scrubbing pads.
 Dry the pan thoroughly after cleaning and oil again with cooking oil before you use it again.

 Never do this in your cast iron pan!